-The ACO provided seed funding by transferring into the Fund a Stradivarius violin, valued at the time of purchase at US\$1.75 million, in return for units in the Fund to the value of AUD\$1.79 million.
+The ACO provided seed funding by transferring into the Fund a Stradivarius violin, valued at the time of purchase in 2011 at US\$1.75 million, in return for units in the Fund to the value of AUD\$1.79 million.
 At the time of acquisition, the instrument was, to the Trustee's knowledge, the only Stradivarius violin owned in Australia.
 Its ownership by the Fund led to considerable attention from investors, the media and the arts community.
 Acknowledged as the finest of their type, only 650 of these instruments, made by Antonio Stradivari, survive.
 They were made in the 17th and 18th centuries, the period known as the 'golden age' of stringed instruments.
-They are played by the world's greatest musicians.

-The ACO may provide further seed funding from time to time for the purchase of other assets of the Fund.
+Since the acquisition of the Stradivarius violin, the ACO has provided further seed funding in this way and has facilitated the acquisition of further instruments as described in Section 2.2 below.
+The ACO may provide further seed funding from time to time for further acquisitions for the Fund.
 The ACO and the Trustee have agreed, under the Fund Administration Deed, that, as and when the Trustee receives cash from investors and issues units in the Fund to those investors, the Trustee will apply that cash with priority towards redemption of any units which have been issued to, or purchased by, the ACO, subject to a right in the ACO to decline wholly or partly any particular opportunity of redemption.
-The redemption of the ACO's units will be at the current price, regardless of the issue price of the units.
+The redemption of the ACO's units will be at the value of the units which is current at the time of redemption.